These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 Which of the following is true when making a test transmission?

-D. Station identification is required at least every ten minutes during the test and at the end
+D. Station identification is required at least every ten minutes during the test and at the end of the test

 T2A08 (D)